MoutaiA/stats/README.md

 ## TODO
 ### V0
 - [ ] Get every activities from Strava
-- [ ] Create a weekly review, which will say if I get better than the previous week
+- [] Create a weekly review of the week
-  - [ ] Number of total workout that I did
+  - [x] Number of total workout that I did
     - [ ] More or less workout than the previous week
   - [ ] Number of KM
     - [ ] Better or worse?